 It’s common knowledge that being around loud machinery or listening to music with the volume too high can be detrimental to our hearing health.
 But sound is powerful.
 Most of us have also been touched by a beautiful song or kind words.
 Music, laughter and the voice of a loved one can soothe us and spark joy.
 So, it may not come as a surprise that sound has restorative properties as well.
 Let’s take a look at sound healing therapies and their benefits.

-Sound healing, as the name suggests, involves using tones—whether music, speech or vibrations—to promote health.
-The ancient technique has been practiced for centuries, initially as a way to treat mental illness in ancient Greece.
-Today, sound therapy is used to promote physical and mental health, and the benefits are multifold.
 Different approaches vary based on the desired result.
 These techniques can reduce stress, mood swings and blood pressure, lower cholesterol, help manage pain and improve sleep.
 Although there are many methods, a few common sound healing techniques include binaural beats, tuning fork therapy, vibrational sound therapy and music for healing.
 There’s plenty of research still to be done, but studies have demonstrated its ability to boost relaxation and overall well-being.

 Several types of sound therapy use music for healing.
 But why is music important?
 Research shows that it can improve stress levels.
 In fact, one study found that listening to music before a taxing event sparked a physiological change in the nervous system, helping participants’ cortisol (the stress hormone) return to a normal level more quickly than it did for participants who didn’t listen to music beforehand.
 Simply listening to music can help us keep calm, but there are also more formal treatments.